LK-Test-Solutions/OpenTDK/README.md

 ## Dispatcher
 The package **org.opentdk.api.dispatcher** is designed to implement classes with constants that have attributes and methods, similar to the standard Java Enum type.
 The constants will be declared as objects of type **org.opentdk.api.dispatcher.BaseDispatcherComponent** and each object represents a field within a **org.opentdk.api.datastorage.DataContainer**.
 This allows to pre-define the data model of a **org.opentdk.api.datastorage.DataContainer** within a dispatcher class and to perform all getter, setter and other methods on the fields within the **org.opentdk.api.datastorage.DataContainer**.<br>
 ### Sample usage:
-A dispatcher class is defined to setup the logger settings of an application within an XML file.<br>
+A dispatcher class is defined to setup the logger settings for an application and the values assigned to the constants are read within the application by calling their getValue method. <br>
 - Dispatcher Class<br>
 `public class EBaseSettings extends BaseDispatcher {`<br>
 &emsp;`public static final BaseDispatchComponent APP_LOGFILE = new BaseDispatchComponent(EBaseSettings.class, "Logfile", "/AppSettings", "./logs/Application.log");`<br>